openedx/edx-documentation/en_us/shared/students/sfd_discussions/keep_up.rst

 activity** or **by most activity**.
 This is the default view when you open the **Discussion** page.

 * A **gray callout image on a gray background** indicates that you have read the post and all of its responses and comments.

 * A **white callout image on a gray background** indicates that you have read the original post, but the post has new responses or comments that you have not read yet.

 * A **blue callout image on a white background** indicates that you have not yet read the post.

 .. image:: ../../../shared/students/Images/Discussion_colorcoding.png
   :alt: The list of posts with posts showing differently colored backgrounds
-        and callout images
+        and callout images.

 The number in each callout image indicates the total number of contributions in the exchange (the post and its responses and comments).
 To see the number of